Adosinda: Biography

 Adosinda was a daughter of King Alfonso I of Asturias (the Catholic) and Queen Ermesinda.
 Her paternal grandfather was Pedro de Cantabria and her maternal grandparents were King Pelagius (Don Pelayo in Spanish) and Queen Gaudiosa.
 Adosinda's brother was King Fruela I de Asturias (called The Cruel), who succeeded their father to the throne.
 After King Fruela I was assassinated in 768, Adosinda feared for the life of her nephew Alfonso, son of her late brother and so sent him to the monastery of San Julián de Samos, in Lugo, in order to give him protection and cultural training.

 King Aurelius succeeded to the Asturian throne in 768 and Adosinda lived in the Asturian court under his protection.
 During her stay, she met Silo, a rich man from the area of Pravia.
 She chose him as her husband, an unusual move for the time.
 After the death of Aurelius of Asturias from natural causes in 774, Silo became King of Asturias with Adosinda as Queen consort.
-They ruled from 774 to 783.
+They ruled from 774 to 783, in a "peaceful reign of nine years."

 Upon the death of her husband without any heirs, Adosinda intervened in the election of his successor to appoint her nephew, Alfonso, the son of King Fruela I. However, King Mauregato, her half brother and the illegitimate son of Alfonso I el Católico, seized the throne, leading to Adosinda and her nephew seeking refuge in Alava, with the relatives of his mother Munia of Álava.